-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.